ladybirdweb/faveo-server-images/docs/installation/providers/community/generic.md

 -   xml
 -   zip

 **Composer:** After you're done installing PHP, you'll need the Composer dependency manager.
-It is not enough to just install Composer, you also need to make sure it is installed globally for Monica's installation to run smoothly:
+It is not enough to just install Composer, you also need to make sure it is installed globally for Faveo's installation to run smoothly:

 ```sh
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"